-THE PICTORIAL BIBLE; being the OLD and New Testaments, according to the Authorized Version; with Notes by Dr. Kitto.
+THE PICTORIAL BIBLE; being the OLD and NEW TESTAMENTS, according to the Authorized Version; with Notes by Dr. Kitto.

-W. and R. CHAMBERS, London and Edinburgh.
+W. and R. Chambers, London and Edinburgh.

 Seventh Edition, price 6s.
-6d., with Illustrations, HOME INFLUENCE: a Tale for Mothers and Daughters.
+6d., with Illustrations, OME INFLUENCE: a Tale for Mothers and Daughters.
 By GRACE AQUILAR.

-GROOMBRIDGE and Sons, Publishers, 5, Paternoster-row.
+te and Sons, Publishers, 5, Paternoster-row.

-Just published, cloth lettered, price 5s., AN INQUIRY into the PHILOSOPHY and

-RELIGION of the BIBLE.
+Just published, cloth lettered, price 5s., AN INQUIRY into the PHILOSOPHY and RELIGION of the BIBLE.
 By W. J. BIRCH, M.A., Oxon., Author of "An Inquiry into the Philosophy and Religion of Shakspere."
 HOLYOAKE and Co., 147, Fleet-street.

-Now ready, postige free, LIST of the principal NEW and CHOICE BOOKS in circulation at MUDIE'S SELECT
+Now ready, postage free, LIST of the principal NEW and CHOICE BOOKS in circulation at MUDIE'S SELECT LIBRARY.

-A LIST of SURPLUS COPIES of RECENT WORKS withdrawn from circulation, and offered at greatly reduced prices for cash.

-CHARLES EDWARD MUDIE, 510, New Oxford-street, London; and 76, Cross-street, Manchester.
+LIST of SURPLUS COPIES of RECENT A WORKS withdrawn from circulation, and offered at greatly reduced prices for eash.
+CHARLES EDWARD MUDIE, 510, New Oxford - street, London; and 76, Cross-street, Manchester.

-In course of publication, price 5s. each, a Series of PHOTOGRAPHIC PORTRAITS OF LIVING CELEBRITIES.
+In course of publication, price 5s. each, a Series of THOTOGRAPHIC PORTRAITS OF LIVING CELEBRITIES,